google/transit/gtfs-realtime/spec/en/reference.md

 A feed depends on some external configuration:

 *   The corresponding GTFS feed.
-*   Feed application (updates, positions or alerts).
-A feed should contain only items of the appropriate applications; all the other entities will be ignored.
 *   Polling frequency, controlled by min_update_delay, max_update_delay.

 #### Fields